 How did you get your first break?

-Even during my course at JJ & after my graduation I worked with architectural design companies as that related to the course that I had pursued.
-I gained necessary practical knowledge and the work methodologies that i learned here helped me quite a bit in the new field.
+Even during my course at JJ & after my graduation, I worked with architectural design companies as that related to the course that I had pursued.
+I gained necessary practical knowledge, and the work methodologies that I learned here helped me quite a bit in the new field.
 I did internships with architects between 2002 – 2006.
-Then graduated in 2006 and worked with some more architects till early 2007.
+After graduating in 2006, I worked with some more architects till early 2007.
 Soon I realized that production design & art direction was my real career calling.
 So, I decided to pursue a course in production design from the prestigious NFTS (National Film & Television School), UK.
 I took a break for 4 months and worked on my art portfolio, catering to the requirements of this course.
 I even got selected for the final interview round where I was required to travel to the UK and attend the interview & GD sessions.
-But due to financial constraints I could not attend the interview and do the course.
-It was disheartening, but the fact that a prestigious institute like NFTS selected me for the final round instilled some positivity & self-belief & I set forth on my journey in the movie industry in our own Bollywood.
+But due to financial constraints, I could not attend the interview and do the course.
+It was disheartening, but the fact that a prestigious institute like NFTS selected me for the final round instilled some positivity & self-belief in me.
+Subsequently, I set forth on my journey in the movie industry, our own Bollywood.